 - 1. White, short sleeve or long sleeve golf shirt - 2.
-Navy blue slacks (no cords) with belt (plain navy, black or brown leather or cloth).
-No cargo pants. - 3.
-Solid navy or white socks covering the ankle bone (no logos or decorations) - 4.
-Solid black or brown non-scuff tie shoe or loafer. - 5.
-The Saint Ursula School navy blue, crew neck, V-neck, or cardigan sweater with the school name embroidered on it. - 6.
-Saint Ursula School crew neck embroidered sweatshirt and may be worn in place of the sweater.
+Navy blue slacks (no cords or cargo pants).
+A belt (plain navy, black or brown leather or cloth) is to be worn with all slacks for students in grades 2 through 5. - 3.
+Solid navy or white socks covering three inches above the ankle bone (no logos or decorations) - 4.
+The Saint Ursula School navy blue, crew neck, V-neck, fleece pullover, or cardigan sweater with the school name embroidered on it. - 5.
+Saint Ursula School crew neck embroidered sweatshirt or 1/4 zip, St. Ursula embroidered fleece.
+Both may be worn in place of the sweater.